Montrose Tennis Courts

 In honor of Finland's Presidency of the Council of the European Union, the Embassy of Finland invited all 28 EU member states to help plant trees at Montrose Park.

-The Gingko tree roots underneath the front steps were found to be of amazing size and length!
+The Gingko tree roots damaging the front steps were found to be of amazing size and length!
 We are awaiting construction details from engineers for a system of helical piers that will support the steps and protect the extensive root system.
-Funding for the step project has been committed by the Georgetown Garden Club and the Friends of Montrose Park.
+Partial funding for the step project has been committed by the Georgetown Garden Club and the Friends of Montrose Park.

 How many people does it take?